-3. Site hosts are responsible for the cost of meals and beverages for the Judges these expenses may be shared with other participating owners.
+- Site hosts are responsible for the cost of meals and beverages for the Inspection Team during the actual Inspection.

-4. Establish communication with Judging Coordinator of the previous and next judging sites to ensure that the judges’ travel arrangements are clear to everyone involved and that calls will be made to the appropriate persons if problems arise.
+- Coordinate with FHANA for any deviations in the travel schedule relating to the Inspection Team.
+We recommend coordinating with the previous and next Inspection sites to ensure that the judges’ travel arrangements are clear to everyone involved and that calls will be made to the appropriate persons if problems arise.

-- Gate area, with adequate space for several horses
+- Gate area, with adequate space for multiple horses

 - Level area for horses to be measured

 - Parking area for horse trailers

 - Issuing the entry numbers to the participants, managing the required paperwork as identified in the Site Host Manual.

 - Returning the required documentation to FHANA following the inspection.

 - Maintaining the Inspection Team scores and reporting them to FHANA